Learn how to train your bot to handle Small Talk and Frequently Asked Questions.

 Your CSV file needs to have 3 columns:

-The system label is used to match the multiple variations of the questions and their answers.
+The group name is used to match the multiple variations of the questions and their answers.

 For every question that you train the bot there are several properties that need to be configured:

-A short name for the question.
+(See marker B) A short name for the question.
 Used to match the multiple variations of the questions and their answers when importing.
-Because one question can have bot multiple question expressions and multiple answer variations the group name is used to label these pairs.
+One question can have both multiple question expressions and multiple answer variations.
+This is why the group name is used to label these pairs.

 Voice answer (optional)